 To have a successful banking app in 2021, you must first ensure that the app has secure sign-in functionality.
 You want to make it so that there are specific steps involved in signing in to a user’s online banking account without making it cumbersome or adding too many steps that could irritate users.

 There’s a fine line between being cautious and being paranoid.
 A successful banking app ensures that the sign-in process is fast and easy while also being secure, providing peace of mind for the user.

 For instance, multi-factor authentication is a very secure technology; however, it’s also quite time-consuming.
 This feature isn’t the best idea for banking app implementation since anything that’s super time-consuming is never pleasing to the user.

-What We Think: The Stanbic IBTC Mobile Banking development team have done a very good job.
+What We Think: The Stanbic IBTC Mobile Banking development team have done a very good job with #APPyness 2.0.
 The app was developed in such a way that it is difficult for someone else to use it.

 How?
 You can’t even use it on another one.
 For instance, you were using Itel smartphone and decided to migrate your apps to Tecno or Infinix or vice versa; what comes to mind is to use Xender to transfer your apps to the new phone.
 For this very banking app, you can’t activate it unless someone at the bank ‘unlinks the previous phone.

 This is a general idea especially among mobile banking apps developers, nevertheless, Stanbic IBTC Bank has extended its digital security alertness to a point.
 The regular emails sent to the app users is a critical step to safeguard against fraud.

 Although you can request ‘unlink’ directly from the app too, you would need to submit some details to confirm originality.

 You can also freeze your account or block a transaction straight from #APPyness 2.0.
 Isn’t that beautiful!